egjergo/egjergo.github.io/_pages/about.md

 <img src="/assets/img/pers/carrozzina.jpg" alt="carrozzina"
 	title="carrozzina" width="275" align="center" />

 We then migrated to Italy where I had the fortune to experience and assimilate into the rich cultural heritage of the land.
 Astronomy came into my life in kindergarten, and ever since I never changed career aspiration.
-In middle school I had the other big fortune of getting to know the Italian Astrophysicist and former Observatory Director Margherita Hack with whom I published a bestseller at the age of 16, as soon as I was authorized to sign a working contract.
+In middle school I had the other big fortune of getting to know the Italian Astrophysicist and former Observatory Director <a href="https://en.wikipedia.org/wiki/Margherita_Hack" target="_blank">Margherita Hack</a> with whom I published a bestseller at the age of 16, as soon as I was authorized to sign a working contract.

 <iframe width="642" height="360" src="https://www.youtube.com/embed/-zF_Ar82kb8">
 </iframe>